Govt Committed To Empower Women Through E-commerce Platform For Digital Business Promotion: Razak - UrduPoint

 Govt Committed To Empower Women Through E-commerce Platform For Digital Business Promotion: Razak

-Adviser to the Prime Minster on Commerce and Investment Abdul Razak Dawood Friday said the government was committed to empower the women by providing the facility of e-commerce platform for promoting digital business in the country
+Advisor to the Prime Minster on Commerce and Investment Abdul Razak Dawood said the government was committed to empower the women by providing the facility of e-commerce platform for promoting digital business in the country

-ISLAMABAD, (UrduPoint / Pakistan Point News - 19th Jun, 2020 ) :Adviser to the Prime Minster on Commerce and Investment Abdul Razak Dawood Friday said the government was committed to empower the women by providing the facility of e-commerce platform for promoting digital business in the country.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 20th Jun, 2020 ) :Advisor to the Prime Minster on Commerce and Investment Abdul Razak Dawood said the government was committed to empower the women by providing the facility of e-commerce platform for promoting digital business in the country.

 The Women Economic Empowerment Group (WEEG) would be made operational soon to have dedicated initiatives for women entrepreneurs, he, in a statement issued by Ministry of Commerce, said.